Q8T9 (Classics with Asian and Middle Eastern Studies)

 Please note that the course video on this page was filmed prior to the renaming of the course.

-Oxford is ideally placed for the combined study of Classics and Asian and Middle Eastern Studies, not least due to the numerous and varied teaching staff in each faculty, and the resources of the Ashmolean Museum, the Sackler Library and the China Centre.
+Oxford is ideally placed for the combined study of Classics and Asian and Middle Eastern Studies, not least due to the numerous and varied teaching staff in each faculty, and the resources of the Ashmolean Museum, the Bodleian Art, Archaeology and Ancient World Library and the China Centre.
 The Nizami Ganjavi Library has core collections comprising Islamic, South Asian and Jewish Studies.

 Oxford has the largest Classics faculty and programme of courses in the world, with outstanding teaching, library and museum resources and a designated Classics Centre.